 By Rick Steves

-Swapping works best for people with an appealing place to offer, and who can live with the idea of having strangers in their home, touching their stuff.
+Swapping works best for people who have an appealing place to offer and who can live with the idea of having strangers in their home.
 Unsurprisingly, those living in swanky Manhattan apartments and beachside villas have the best pick of options in Europe, but you don't need to live in an obvious vacation spot or a mansion to find a workable exchange.
 Your guests may appreciate the pace of a smaller town (especially if you offer your car) and may be less interested in luxury or location than in finding a suitable place that's available when they are.